 - Stay under your boat’s capacity restrictions.
 Know the requirements for your boat and do not overload it with people or equipment as it could put you at greater risk of capsizing.

 - Take a boating safety course.
 Up to 70% of boating accidents are caused by operator error, according to the US Coast Guard.
 There are a variety of paid and free boating safety courses offered in our area, consider resources on this list from the US Coast Guard.

 - Schedule a boat check-up.
 The U.S. Coast Guard Auxiliary and the United States Power Squadrons offer free Vessel Safety Checks and there are no consequences if your boat does not pass.

-As avid boating and fishing enthusiasts, we at Panter, Panter & Sampedro urge you to make safety a priority when you are on the water this summer and all year round.
+As avid boating and fishing enthusiasts, we at Panter, Panter & Sampedro urge you to make safety a priority when you are on the water.
 If you or a loved one are injured on the water because of the negligence of another, please contact our team for a free consultation to discuss your legal options.
 Call (305) 662-6178 today and speak to an experienced boating accident attorney.